Islamic veiling practices by country: Sudan

-In 1983, sharia law was enacted in Sudan, and from 1989, women were forced to wear a hijab whenever they left their home.
+In 1983, Islamic law was enacted in Sudan, and from 1989, women were obligated to wear a hijab outdoors.

-Since 2019 the hijab is no longer mandatory and there no longer is a modesty law as Sudan has become a secular state.
+Since 2019, the hijab is no longer mandatory and there no longer is a modesty law as Sudan has become a secular state.
 Muslims without hijabs are common but Sudan still culturally follows very conservative values.
-While the hijab was not explicitly mandated by law, Sudanese women were required to dress modestly in public.
+While the hijab was not explicitly mandated by law, modesty in clothing is expected in public.
 Due to Sudan's vaguely worded Public Order law, there were no delineated parameters of what constitutes immodest dress.
 The law stated: "Whoever does in a public place an indecent act or an act contrary to public morals or wears an obscene outfit or contrary to public morals or causing an annoyance to public feelings shall be punished with flogging which may not exceed forty lashes or with fine or with both".
 In 2013, the case of Amira Osman Hamid came to international attention when she chose to expose her hair in public, in opposition to the nation's public-order laws.